 She was taught by the Felician Sisters for grade school and then attended Girls Catholic Central, where she met the IHMs.

-Sister Sue attended Marygrove, majoring in history and also studying English and philosophy.
-"Marygrove was the continuation of the very good education

-I had experienced in high school," she notes.
+Sister Sue attended Marygrove where she majored in history and also studied English and philosophy.
+"Marygrove was the continuation of the very good education I had experienced in high school," she notes.
 She entered the IHM community after graduating from Marygrove.